Interview Evaluation Form : examples and templates

 2. Adopt a common grading system: To avoid the famous "To each his own," establish a clear grading system that everyone, from the HR team to managers, uses.
 Whether it's a scale from 1 to 5, color codes, or smileys, the important thing is that all raters speak the same language.
 This makes post-interview debriefs much simpler and avoids misunderstandings.

-3. Find the right balance between open and closed questions: Closed questions give you direct, measurable answers, ideal for your grid.
+3. Find the right balance between open and closed interview questions: Closed questions give you direct, measurable answers, ideal for your grid.
 But what about open-ended questions?
 They are your window on the candidate's personality, creativity and motivation.
 The trick is to balance the two types to get a complete picture of the candidate.
 Be curious, listen carefully and don't hesitate to dig when you hear something intriguing.

 4. Evaluate and compare objectively: With your grid duly completed, compare the candidates not only to each other but also to your ideal candidate for the position.
 This approach minimizes bias (we all have it, it's human) and puts all candidates on an equal footing.